 Sweeping or vacuuming can remove bugs already in homes.
 You may want to use an old, junker vacuum for this purpose because the bugs may live up to their name and “stink up” your vacuum.

-If you have brown marmorated stink bugs in your home or building, please report the sighting to the Midwest Invasive Species Information Network.
-For more information on how to report a sighting, see “Report sightings of brown marmorated stink bugs in your home or business” from Michigan State University Extension.
+If you have brown marmorated stink bugs in your home or building and do not live in the well-established areas (see map below), please report the sighting to the Midwest Invasive Species Information Network.
+For more information on how to report a sighting, see “Why and how to report sightings of brown marmorated stink bugs in your home or business” from Michigan State University Extension.